 - 2. Log on to the everRun Availability Console. - 3.
 Click Preferences in the left-hand navigation panel. - 4.
-On the Preferences page, click Product License. - 5.
-Click the License Check and Activation bar. - 6.
-Under Step 1, Download Activated License Key, click Save activation URL file and navigate to the USB flash drive or mobile device, to save the file.
-Alternatively, click the Activated License link and select your browser's option to copy the link (for example, Copy Link Location or Copy Link Address).
-Open a text editor (notepad.exe), paste the copied URL into it, and save the contents of the editor to a text file on the USB flash drive or mobile device.
+On the Preferences page, click Product License.

+- Click the Offline License Check or Upload New License Key bar to display its options, if they are not already displayed. - Under Offline License Check via URL File, click Download URL File and save the file to your mobile device or USB flash drive.
 If using a USB flash drive, remove it.
 Go to a location with Internet access.